open-dollar/od-contracts/README.md

 **Deployment**

-This repo is setup to run on Optimism Mainnet and Testnet.
+This repo is setup to run on Arbtirum Mainnet and Testnet.
 Additional modifications will be needed to deploy on other networks, specifically regarding the token addresses found in the `src/scripts/Registry.s.sol` file, the `OracleRelayer` address, and the `chainId` variables throughout the repo.

-To deploy on Optimism, run the following commands:
+To deploy on Arbtirum, run the following commands:

 `yarn deploy:mainnet`